aayebare/Fast-Food-Fast/README.md

 # Endpoints

-- Get all orders.
+- Get all orders | /api/v1/orders
-- Get a specific order.
+- Get a specific order | /api/v1/orders/<int:order_id>
-- Place a new order.
+- Place a new order | /api/v1/orders
-- pdate the status of an order.
+- pdate the status of an order | /api/v1/orders/<int:order_id>

-# Getting Started

-- Clone the api branch to your computer with "git clone https://github.com/m-asiimwe/Fast-Food-Fast/tree/api
-- Run the run.py file to start your local server

 # Prerequisites

 - You will need postman
 - Install python 3.6
 - Install and create a virtual environment
-- Install the requirements at "requirements.txt"
+- Install the requirements at "requirements.txt" in the created virtual environment

+# Getting Started

+- Clone the api branch to your computer with "git clone https://github.com/m-asiimwe/Fast-Food-Fast/tree/api
+- Run the run.py file to start your local server with the command (python run.py) after installing the virtual environment

 # Running the tests